 The unifying theme of the research in my group is the understanding and manipulation of information processing in cells and tissues/cell populations.
 This is approached through a combination of (i) mathematical modelling (ii) theoretical work (iii) systems approaches, including tool development (iv) collaboration with a range of experimentalists.
 Characteristic of this research area is a broad diversity of problems at different levels and scales, substantial possibilities for application, and the confluence of the natural sciences, mathematics and engineering, including systems engineering.
 Some of the approaches developed and employed can be used in related non-biological contexts.
 This is discussed in greater detail below.

 The regulation of most aspects of cellular life and functioning is accomplished by complex and sophisticated biochemical and gene regulatory networks (the intracellular level) along with cellular communication and interaction (the tissue or cell population level).
-The functioning of such networks both at intracellular and the intercellular level is being probed in a broad diversity of settings.
-Understanding the functioning of and information processing through these networks is of central importance both from basic and applied perspectives.
-This is because it allows us to understand how cells regulate different processesand respond to the environment and affords ways of controlling or manipulating them through synthetic and other means.
+The functioning of such networks both at intracellular and the intercellular level is being probed in a broad diversity of settings and with a range of tools.
+Understanding information processing through these networks is of central importance both from basic and applied perspectives.
+This is because it allows us to understand how cells regulate different processes and respond to the environment and affords ways of controlling or manipulating them through synthetic and other means.